mstunda/motor-visual-type1-math/README.md

 ## Running the code
 The graphical interface is built using _Python 3.7_ and the _TkInter_ library.
+The approach taken to continously refresh and draw the _TkInter_ canvas is fairly awkward in this project.
+A slightly more reasonable approach was adopted in the [__second part__][link.type2] of this project.

 ### Python setup
 For a quick and easy isolated _Python 3.x_ setup the [_Miniconda_][link.conda] installer (not full _Anaconda_) and the [_Spyder_][link.spyder] IDE can be recommended.